gabyx/Githooks/README.md

 All hooks to be executed live under the `.githooks` top-level folder, that should be checked into the repository.
 Inside, we can have directories with the name of the hook (like `commit-msg` and `pre-commit` above), or a file matching the hook name (like `post-checkout` in the example).
-The filenames in the directory do not matter, but the ones starting with a `.` will be excluded by default.
+The filenames in the directory do not matter, but the ones starting with a `.` (dotfiles) will be excluded by default.
 All others are executed in lexical order alphabetical order according to the Go function [`Walk`](https://golang.org/pkg/path/filepath/#Walk). rules.

 You can use the [command line helper](docs/cli/git_hooks.md) tool as `git hooks list` (a globally configured Git alias `alias.hooks`) to list all the hooks that apply to the current repository and their current state.

 ## Execution